Altra Superior 5 Review

 Including the rock plates, our size 9.5 Superior 5 weighs 17.5 ounces, which is very low and right in line with the minimalist design.
 We suspect most of the weight saving is found from the thin mid-sole.
 This shoe is one of the lightest we've tested, and the weight savings is yet another reason folks choose a less supportive, more sensitive trail running shoe.

 This shoe is at the lower end of the price range for trail runners, but its quality sure doesn't reflect this.
 Granted, zero-drop minimalist-type footwear isn't usually loaded with futuristic compounds or technologies, simplicity being the point here, but zero-drop enthusiasts will find a high-quality, well-made shoe with the Altra Superior 5.
 If this shoe style is what you're into, they represent an excellent value.

 What Other Trail Running Shoes Should You Consider?

 These Altras are our favorite zero-drop model and are great for folks who like to feel the trail under their feet and are conditioned to running in a less supportive shoe.
 The similar Altra Lone Peak 6 is another zero-drop option for runners who don't feel the need for a lot of cushion in their shoes.
-If you go this route, take it easy on your initial outings, and be aware that running in a flexible, less supportive shoe takes some getting used to if you've been running in a pair of HOKA's.
-If you are an ultradistance runner, and minimal support and thin midsoles sound like a nightmare to you, we recommend sticking with the HOKA Torrent 2 or the Salomon Sense Ride 4, which have optional protection to keep you going mile after mile.
+If you go this route, take it easy on your initial outings, and be aware that running in a flexible, less supportive shoe takes some getting used to if you've been running in a more traditional pair of shoes.
+If you are an ultradistance runner, and minimal support and thin midsoles sound like a nightmare to you, we recommend sticking with a shoe like the HOKA Torrent 2 or the Salomon Sense Ride 4, which have the underfoot protection to keep you going mile after mile.